Watch the World Burn

 "Watch the World Burn" is a song by American rock band Falling in Reverse.
 It was released on January 31, 2023, through Epitaph Records.
-The song was released as the third single from the band's upcoming EP Neon Zombie.
+It was released as a standalone single and was later included on their fifth studio album Popular Monster.

 Promotion and release

 In early January 2023, vocalist Ronnie Radke changed his social media profile photo to a photo of planet Earth on fire.
 The band finally released the single on January 31, 2023, thus being the third single from their upcoming EP Neon Zombie.
 That same day the band had a presentation on their "ROCKZILLA" tour with Papa Roach, the band presented the song live for the first time.
-The single cover was also revealed, it is similar to the cover of single "Popular Monster", however this cover shows Ronnie Radke in gray tone with a crown of thorns simulating the crucifixion of Jesus Christ.
+But the band later never announced any preview or estimated date for the EP.

+On May 7, 2024 the band released the single "Ronald" and after 7 years of the release of their fourth studio album Coming Home, the band finally announced that they would be releasing their fifth studio album called Popular Monster and it was released on August 16, 2024.

-Composition and lyric
+Composition and lyrics

-The song has balanced metalcore with rap and hip hop with clear influences from Tech N9ne in rap.
-The song was produced by frontman Ronnie Radke and metalcore band DangerKids vocalist Tyler Smyth.
-It was also composed by themselves along with Wage War guitarist Cody Quistad and the two Falling in Reverse members Christian Thompson and Tyler Burgess.
-The song talks about Ronnie Radke again fighting his inner demons, explaining the problems with his haters and people in the music industry who do not respect him.
-This is based on several people criticizing him after canceling a concert because the band's laptops were stolen, arguing that a rock band doesn't need laptops to play.
+"Watch the World Burn" begins as a dramatic, Eminem-influenced hip hop song before building into a metalcore chorus and breakdown in the second half.
+The song was produced by Ronnie Radke and DangerKids vocalist Tyler Smyth, which they composed alongside Wage War guitarist Cody Quistad and FIR members Christian Thompson and Tyler Burgess.
+Throughout the song, Radke makes references to succeeding despite his inner struggles and outside disputes with critics and other musicians, such as being made fun of for having to cancel a show after having laptops stolen, and compares himself to a supervillain while also hinting at having information about public figures that he's withholding ("I got dirt on people but they act like I don't know, yeah").
+The song's finale encourages listeners to indulge their inner villains as well ("The fear is what keeps you alive/Break the fucking chains, take back your life").

 Commercial performance

 "Watch the World Burn" achieved immediate success shortly after its release, the song managed to position itself on prominent music charts, debuting for the first time at number 95 on the UK Singles chart, the most important in the United Kingdom.
 It also managed to debut for the first time on the main Canadian chart at number 77 on Billboard Canadian Hot 100 chart.
 The single made the band debut for the first time on the Billboard Hot 100 chart, and peaked at number 83.
-The single gained over 15 million views on YouTube, 161,000 in airplay audience and more than 4,000 digital downloads.